PromptPex: Automatic Test Generation for Language Model Prompts: Evaluation

 In this section, we evaluate how effective \toolname{} is at generating tests that provide actionable feedback to the developers for improving the prompts.
-Through our experiments, we answer the following research questions: \begin{itemize} \item RQ1: Does having specifications help in generating better tests? \item RQ2: How useful are rules for generating better tests? \item RQ3: Does having an input specification and using it to generate tests create more valid tests? \item RQ4: Can automatically generated tests help determine if a model is suitable for a prompt? \end{itemize}
+Through our experiments, we answer the following research questions: \begin{enumerate}[label=(\bfseries Q\arabic*)] \item Do specifications generate better tests? \item How useful are rules for generating better tests? \item Does an input specification help generate valid tests? \item Can automatically generated tests help determine if a model is suitable for a prompt? \end{enumerate}